-[I wrote this in 1993 as a letter to a student concerning a draft of his dissertation. in 2003 I edited it to remove some specific references to the student and present it as a small increment to the information available to my grad students.
-In 2023 I made small edits for grammar and to expand coverage. --spaf]
+[I wrote this in 1993 as a letter to a student concerning a draft of his dissertation.
+In 2003 I edited it to remove some specific references to the student and present it as a small increment to the information available to my grad students.
+In 2023 I made small edits for grammar and to expand coverage.--spaf]

 Let me start by reviewing some things that may seem obvious:

 The first thing you need to do is to come up with no more than three sentences that express your thesis.
 Your committee must agree that your statements form a valid thesis statement.
-You too must be happy with the statement -- it should be what you will tell anyone if they ask you what your thesis is (few people will want to hear an hour presentation as a response).
+You, too, must be happy with the statement -- it should be what you will tell anyone if they ask you what your thesis is (few people will want to hear an hour's presentation as a response).

-Once you have a statement of thesis, you can begin to develop the dissertation.
+Once you have a thesis statement, you can begin developing the dissertation.
 The abstract, for instance, should be a one-page description of your thesis and how you present the proof of it.
 The abstract should summarize the results of the thesis and should stress the contributions to science made thereby.

 Perhaps the best way to understand how an abstract should look would be to examine the abstracts of several dozen dissertations that have already been accepted.
 Our university library has a collection of them.
 This is a good approach to see how an entire dissertation is structured and presented.
-MIT press has published the ACM doctoral dissertation award series for over a decade, so you may find some of those to be good examples to read -- they should be in any large technical library.
+MIT Press has published the ACM doctoral dissertation award series for decades, so you may find some of those to be good examples to read -- they should be in any large technical library.

 The dissertation itself should be structured into 4 to 6 chapters.
 The following is one commonly-used structure: